 Towards the National Sealife Centre from Central Square, Brindleyplace (December 2019).
 Photography by Elliott Brown

 You can also get coffee from Caffe Nero at Four Brindleyplace and Pret a Manger at Six Brindleyplace.
-Plus there is a restaurant called BANK at Four Brindeyplace.
-In recent years, Zizzi and CAU opened up at Three Brindleyplace (in 2016).
-But by 2019, Pulperia was due to open where CAU used to be.
+There is also a restaurant called BANK located at Four Brindeyplace.
+Other restaurants can be found in and around the square.

 Towards Four Brindleyplace in Central Square, Brindleyplace from The Water's Edge (December 2019).
 Photography by Elliott Brown